Table of Contents

 In the lp Magazin 05/2020 there is an article about a tool for adjusting the azimuth with a price that makes you dizzy.
 The author wrote a few lines similar to mine above, also he was of the opinion that he can install a pickup correctly.
 The tool has shown him that it is not the case.

 I had a deja vu when I read the article.
 Already weeks before my friend Heiner had pointed out to me that the azimuth can only be adjusted correctly with a measurement and that it will have partly dramatic consequences on the sound.

 When looking at the lowered pickup from the front, the needle should be at an exact angle of 90° to the record.
 When installing the pickup you can usually only orientate yourself by the edges of the housing.
-There is also the widespread method to work with a mirror.
 But in the end you have to be sure that the manufacturer has installed the needle correctly.
 If you look at it realistically, an exact optical control of the azimuth is nearly impossible.

 However, it is electrically possible to adjust the azimuth exactly.
 To do this, one measures the two channels of the pickup with a suitable measuring signal and compares the levels with each other.
 If everything is adjusted correctly, the deviation of the two channels should be as small as possible.

 Unlike the very expensive tool discussed in the lp Magazin, our approach burdens most audiophiles with a cost factor far below 100€ – if not everything is already available at home.